 3) “The real truth is, I probably don't want to be too happy or content.
 Because, then what?
 I actually like the quest, the search.
 That's the fun.”
 (Ally McBeal – Ally McBeal)

 Okay, Ally McBeal is at least as much about Ally's own increasingly surreal neuroses as it is about the practice of law.
 But here, she's on to something.
 In an increasingly mobile career market, settling down for a solid 20-year career track to partnership and beyond isn't for everyone, and there’s reward to be found as you explore your career.
 Look beyond a straightforward path into junior associate life.
 Investigate clerkships, government roles, work for non-profits, or international travel.
-Our 2015 happiness survey showed associates willingly embarked on careers not expecting instant happiness – but the majority turned out to be more contented than they expected.

 4) “Alan, you know, one thing you sometimes forget is, no matter how hard your day, no matter how tough your choices, how complex your ethical decisions, you always get to choose what you have for lunch.”
 (Denny Crane – Boston Legal)

 Star Trek's William Shatner lent his highly distinctive acting style of stiff-faced melodrama to the role of a name partner struggling with senility.
 So let's forgive him calling you Alan for a second, and acknowledge his message, which is to be grateful for the small things.
 Stay sane by keeping a sense of perspective on the BigLaw bubble, and find something that keeps you level-headed, whether its exercise, volunteering, or picking triple carbs at the cafeteria.